-- For English Apprentices, the Planned Start and End Dates for your Apprenticeship Programme are detailed within your Commitment Statement, Individual Learning Plan, and Individual Learner Record. - (ii) For Apprentices studying within other UK Nations, the exact nature of the documentation may vary in line with the requirements of your Funding Provider.
-At the time of publication, the following information was available:
+- (i) For Apprentices in England, the Planned Start and End Dates for your Apprenticeship Programme are detailed within your Commitment Statement, Individual Learning Plan, and Individual Learner Record. - (ii) For Apprentices studying within other UK Nations, the exact nature of the documentation may vary in line with the requirements of your Funding Provider.
+At the time of publication, the following information was available: - For Apprentices studying in Scotland, your Planned Start and End Dates will be detailed within your Tripartite Agreement and Individual Learning Plan.